BornSupercharged/Grex/README.md

 - **Modern Windows design** – Tabs, command bar, column controls, and a Mica-coated shell feel native on Windows 11

 ## Quick Start

+Download the latest release from the [Releases page](https://github.com/BornSupercharged/Grex/releases) or build from source:

 > **Requirements:** Windows 10 1809+ (or Windows 11), .NET 8 SDK, and Windows App Runtime 1.8
 >